Speyeria cybele charlottii

 Life Cycle

 Females lay on or near violet clumps in August or September.
-Newly hatched crawl to nearby violet plants and hide among fallen leaves to hibernate through winter.
-In spring, emerge from and feed on fresh violet leaves before pupating. emerge in early summer, with males appearing before females.
+Newly hatched larvae crawl to nearby violet plants and hide among fallen leaves to hibernate through winter.
+In spring, caterpillars emerge from hibernation and feed on fresh violet leaves before pupating. emerge in early summer, with males appearing before females.
 After mating in June or July, males die while females may survive until October.

 Behavior

 Strong and fast fliers.
-Visual perception is the primary sense used for navigation to ; flash blindness experiments demonstrate that impaired vision severely reduces navigation success even at short distances. visit flowers for nectar.
+Visual perception is the primary sense used for navigation to patches; flash blindness experiments demonstrate that impaired vision severely reduces navigation success even at short distances. visit flowers for nectar.

 Ecological Role